metabase/metabase/docs/exploration-and-organization/uploads.md

 ## Replacing the data of an uploaded model

 Instead of deleting a model and recreating it, you can replace the underlying data with an updated spreadsheet.

-Like appending to uploaded models, replacing the uploaded CSV data with a new CSV files requires the columns and heading to match.
+Like appending to uploaded models, replacing the uploaded CSV data with a new CSV file requires the columns and headings to match.

 If you [delete the uploaded table](../databases/uploads.md#deleting-uploaded-tables), you won't be able to replace the model's data.